Woven Furniture Restorations

 Double rail Danish cord weaving, including Wegner's Dining Chair 23.

-Weaving Danish cord using the rushing pattern utilized on Wegner's Wishbone Chair 24 and the J16 Rocking Chair.
+Weaving Danish cord using the rushing pattern utilized on Wegner's Wishbone Chair 24 and Armchair Chair 22.

 Binding Cane / Rattan

-Rattan or binding cane is a thicker gauge used to wrap the backs and seats of many mid-century pieces creating intriguing patterns with an airy depth and character.
+Rattan or binding cane is a thicker gauge cane used to wrap the backs and seats of many mid-century pieces, creating intriguing patterns with an airy depth and character.

 Often, the cane wraps around the woven piece's frame using a no-nail technique.

-Binding cane is also used to wrap lamps and pod chairs and create table magazine shelves.
+Binding cane is also used to wrap lamps and pod chairs and to create magazine shelves on vintage tables.

-Hans Olsen's rocking chair is an iconic piece creating intrigue and interest in its simple airy form.
+Hans Olsen's rocking chair is an iconic piece that creates intrigue and interest in its simple, airy form.

 More than once, I've come across beautiful cane back lounge chairs that have been incorrectly restored by drilling holes through the frame of the backrest.
 There is no reason to butcher these excellent woven chairs.
 The backrest can be removed and mailed to Caning Canada at our winter site in Fort Langley from mid-October to mid-April for expert cane restoration.